 Less neurotic (or more emotionally stable) people worry less and are less reactive to stress, experience less depression and anxiety, and are generally more easy-going.

 The examples above are only fraction of the hundreds of words related to the Big Five dimensions.
-When you complete any of the free Big Five assessments available on TraitLab, your results include up to 100 adjectives describing your personality.
+With TraitLab’s Personality Wordcloud tool, you’ll see a preview of your own personal wordcloud, based on your unique personality.

-After calculating your position on each of the Big Five dimensions, TraitLab compares your results to published research on the words people use to describe themselves and others, ranking over 400 words based on their similarity to your unique blend of traits.
+After calculating your position on each of the Big Five dimensions, TraitLab compares your results to published research on the words people use to describe themselves and others, ranking hundreds of words based on their similarity to your unique blend of traits.
 Finally, it generates a wordcloud of your most similar words sized by similarity (bigger words are more similar to you).

 Here’s an example of an real result.
 Based on the Big Five assessment, this person was very high on Introversion and Openness to Experience, a little above average on Agreeableness and Conscientiousness, and average on Neuroticism.

 Want to see yours?
 You can start building your personality profile now with a free TraitLab account and upgrade anytime to see your personality wordcloud.